The data context

 In scripts, user code gets direct accesses to the tables and variables exposed by the data context.

-Apps, on the other hand, usually interact with the data context via bindings.
+Apps, on the other hand, usually interact with the data context via bindings on component classes.
 Component properties can bind to tables and variables, while methods can handle events coming from the data context.

 MergedDataContext instance will be used to combine them into a single data context.
 Scripts and apps will then be able to use the tables and variables from all of the defined contexts.